We’ve ended hemp prohibition!

-The U.S. government is the only major industrialized nation to prohibit domestic hemp cultivation.
-The same failed drug policy that has vilified marijuana has also denied American agriculture the benefit of one of the earth’s most versatile and sustainable crops.
+Until December 2018, the U.S. government was the only major industrialized nation to prohibit hemp cultivation—but with passage of the 2018 Farm Bill, the U.S. finally ended decades of this misguided policy.
+Hemp is of one of the earth’s most versatile and sustainable crops.
 Hemp requires little in the way of herbicides or insecticides, and lends itself well to organic farming systems.
 Grown in rotation with corn and soy, it aerates soil and controls weed and pest pressure.
 Hemp fiber can replace virgin timber pulp in paper, glass fibers in construction and automotive composites, and pesticide-intensive cotton in textiles.
 And hemp is an excellent ingredient in body care: high in omega-3 and omega-6 essential fatty acids, hemp oil helps make our soap lather smoother and less drying and adds superb moisturizing properties to our lotions and balms.
-Dr. Bronner’s is a big supporter of Vote Hemp and the Hemp Industry Association’s legal, media, grassroots, and lobbying efforts to re-commercialize industrial hemp.
+Dr. Bronner’s led the fight to legalize hemp cultivation and supported Vote Hemp and the Hemp Industry Association’s legal, media, grassroots, and lobbying efforts to re-commercialize industrial hemp.
+We’re proud to say that we are now sourcing U.S.-grown hemp for our products!

 It’s time to end the outdated, racist policy of cannabis prohibition that shreds productive citizens’ lives and families for no good reason, disproportionately affecting people of color, while resources are diverted away from real crimes.